byteben/Win32App-Migration-Tool/README.md

 Instead of manually checking Application and Deployment Type information and gathering content to build Win32apps, the Win32App Migration Tool is designed to do that for you.

 **Blog Post** https://msendpointmgr.com/2021/03/27/automatically-migrate-applications-from-configmgr-to-intune-with-the-win32app-migration-tool/

+---

+**LEGAL DISCLAIMER**

+This solution is distributed under the **GNU GENERAL PUBLIC LICENSE**.

+The PowerShell script provided is shared with the community *as-is*.
+The author and co-author(s) make no warranties or guarantees regarding its functionality, reliability, or suitability for any specific purpose.
+Please note that the script may need to be modified or adapted to fit your specific environment or requirements.
+It is recommended to thoroughly test the script in a non-production environment before using it in a live or critical system.
+The author and co-author(s) cannot be held responsible for any damages, losses, or adverse effects that may arise from the use of this script.
+You assume all risks and responsibilities associated with its usage.

+---

 ## Development Status

-  **STATUS: BETA**
+  **STATUS: Generally Available**
-  The Win32App Migration Tool is still in BETA.
+  The Win32App Migration Tool is now Generally Available as of January 2025.
 I would welcome feedback or suggestions for improvement.
 Reach out on Twitter to DM @byteben (DM's are open)
-  After the BETA has been tested succesfully, the next stage of the project will be to build the Win32Apps in Intune automatically.

 ## Requirements